-As of 2023, Mr. Svein Atle Hagaseth acts as CEO of the subsidiary GM.
-For his work, Mr. Hagaseth is entitled to a fixed gross monthly salary which amounted to approx. NIS 1,093 thousand for all of 2023, and standard related benefits, including car, cellular phones and reimbursement of expenses.
+As of 2023, Mr. Svein Atle Hagaseth acts as CEO of the (indirect) subsidiary GM.
+For his work, Mr. Hagaseth is entitled to a fixed gross monthly salary which amounted to approx. NIS 1,294 thousand for all of 2024, and standard related benefits, including car, cellular phones and reimbursement of expenses.
 GM bears the full cost of all the benefits.
-According to GM's compensation policy, it was decided to grant Mr. Hagaseth a bonus of NIS 3,013 thousand.
-For further details about the bonuses to which Mr. Svein Atle Hagaseth is entitled, and GM's compensation policy, see Note 7B to the financial statements.
+According to GM's compensation policy, it was decided to grant Mr. Hagaseth a bonus of NIS 5,578 thousand.
+For further details about the bonuses to which Mr. Svein Atle Hagaseth is entitled, and GM's compensation policy, see Note 17 to the financial statements.